evolutionaryscale/esm/README.md

 from esm.models.esm3 import ESM3
 from esm.sdk.api import ESM3InferenceClient, ESMProtein, GenerationConfig

-# This will prompt you to get an API key from huggingface hub, make one with
+# This will prompt you to get an API key from huggingface hub, you can make one with "Read" permission.
-# "Read" or "Write" permission and copy it back here.
 login()

 # This will download the model weights and instantiate the model on your machine.